kirill-tsurkan/itsp/README.md

 6. Install requirements:
     `pip install -r requirements.txt`

+7. Create environment settings inside `./src/itsp/conf` folder:
+    Create new `env_conf.py` file from env_conf.py.example
+    Create new `dev_conf.py` file from dev_conf.py.example and fill in all the required settings for your local evironment Create new `prod_conf.py` file from prod_conf.py.example and fill in all the required settings for your production ready evironment

+8. Switch between `dev` and `prod` inside `conf/env_conf.py` if you want to generate files for production or local development

 Make sure you **always** use virtual environment before doing something in terminal.
 You can check for current environment with: `pip -V`.
 It should show current python interpreter in use.
 Must be the one inside project's `venv` folder.